open-organization/open-org-leaders-manual/second-edition/table-of-contents.md

 (Potential topics include: relavant cultural and economic context for open leadership, necessity and benefits of open leadership, characteristics of open leadership)

 - Introduction to the second edition:
-- Introduction to the first edition: Dr. Philip Foster
+- Introduction to the first edition—Dr. Philip Foster